 I’m a developer and as such, I very much have a developer’s mindset… Fonts what fonts?
 You can read it can’t you?

 Ok, I’m not that cynical, but I do know my place as a developer and rely heavily on designers to make the things I build look good, and this includes the use of fonts.

 Even amongst some of the best designers I know, there is a lot of confusion about how fonts work on the web.
 I can’t tell you how many design files I have received with some crazy font combinations that can’t be used online or how many times clients have provided branding guides only to be surprised not everything can be replicated.

 The Basics of Fonts and How They Work

-Your computer can only display the fonts that it has installed on it or that are made available to it by other means.
+Your computer can only display the fonts that it has installed on it or that is made available to it by other means.
 If a designer of any computer-based medium is to deliver a specific font as part of their presentation they must ensure that the chosen font is available to your computer for display.

 There are three ways to ensure a font is displayed as we intend:

 - Use a common/universal font, such as Arial

 - Deliver the needed font along with everything else that makes up the web page as files from the web server.